On the Hausdorff dimension of circular Furstenberg sets

 \begin{proposition} Let $A \geq 100$ and $\delta \leq \sigma \leq 1$, and let $\mathcal{R}$ be a family of pairwise $100$-incomparable $(\delta,\sigma)$-rectangles.
 Suppose also that there exists a fixed ($\delta,\sigma)$-rectangle $\mathbf{R}$ such that the union of the rectangles in $\mathcal{R}$ is contained in $A\mathbf{R}$.
 Then, $|\mathcal{R}| \lesssim A^{10}$. \end{proposition}

-After initial reductions, the proof is virtually the same as the proof of \cite[Lemma 3.15]{2022arXiv220702259P}.
+After somewhat tedious initial reductions, the proof will be virtually the same as the proof of \cite[Lemma 3.15]{2022arXiv220702259P}.
 We postpone the details to the Appendix \ref{app}, and only give a short outline here.
-Since \cite[Lemma 3.15]{2022arXiv220702259P} was stated for curvilinear rectangles arising as neighborhoods of arcs of graphs of $C^2(\mathbf{I})$ functions defined on an interval $\mathbf{I}\subset \mathbb{R}$, we need several auxiliary lemmas (see Lemma \ref{lipgragh}, \ref{cinematic}, \ref{Nincl5}, and \ref{Nincl4} allow us to reduce our proof to a situation similar to \cite[Lemma 3.15]{2022arXiv220702259P}.
+Since \cite[Lemma 3.15]{2022arXiv220702259P} was stated for curvilinear rectangles arising as neighborhoods of arcs of graphs of $C^2(\mathbf{I})$ functions defined on an interval $\mathbf{I}\subset \mathbb{R}$, we need several auxiliary lemmas (see Lemma \ref{lipgragh}, \ref{cinematic}, \ref{Nincl5}, and \ref{Nincl4} in Appendix \ref{app}) to reduce our proof to a situation similar to \cite[Lemma 3.15]{2022arXiv220702259P}.
 Then, in the terminology of \cite{2022arXiv220702259P}, the $(\delta,\sigma)$-rectangles we need to consider are called $(\delta,t)$-rectangles with $t = \delta/\sigma^{2}$ provided that $\sigma \geq \sqrt{\delta}$ (hence $t \leq 1$).
 Thus in the range $\sigma \geq \sqrt{\delta}$, our proposition would basically follow from \cite[Lemma 3.15]{2022arXiv220702259P}.
 (The comparison between the different types of rectangles is stated more precisely in \eqref{fact422}-\eqref{fact422b}.)
-What we need to do is to check that the proof also works if $\sigma \leq \sqrt{\delta}$.
+But we also need to check that the proof works if $\sigma \leq \sqrt{\delta}$.
 In this range our rectangles are shorter than any of the rectangles literally treated by \cite[Lemma 3.15]{2022arXiv220702259P}.
-The argument we give below for Proposition \ref{PYZ} reveals, however, that the proof sees no essential difference between these cases.
+The argument we give in Appendix \ref{app} for Proposition \ref{PYZ} reveals, however, that the proof sees no essential difference between these cases.
 Alternatively, one could treat the case $\sigma \leq \sqrt{\delta}$ separately, relying on the fact that the $(\delta,\sigma)$-rectangles in this range look like "ordinary" or "straight" rectangles.